co-browser/vibe/docs/storage-architecture.md

 The agent's lifecycle is designed to be robust and secure, allowing it to start without an API key and wait until one is provided.

 1.  **Process Start**: The `agent-process` is launched by the main process.
-2.  **Environment Check**: It immediately checks for an `OPENAI_API_KEY` environment variable.
-If present, the agent initializes with it.
+2.  **Configuration Check**: The agent checks for LLM provider configuration in settings.
 3.  **Waiting State**: If the key is not found in the environment, the process enters a `waiting_for_api_key` state.
 It is running but the core `Agent` class is not yet instantiated.
 4.  **IPC Initialization**: The main process sends an `initialize` IPC message with the rest of the configuration (e.g., model, processor type).
 5.  **API Key Update**: The API key can be provided in two ways: